dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 Ethernet | Realtek8125Ethernet 2.5Gb |✅|/
 WNIC | Intel Wi-Fi 6 AX201 With BT 5.0 |✅|❗

+Replacing the graphics card with RX6800XT in the sixth edition of EFI，and counterfeit as W6800X.

 ## ❗ lease note that in the sixth version of the EFI network card, it has been changed to Killer 1690i ❗

 ## Working Condition